CARE FOR THE PLANET

 We intend to achieve this target by initiating and implementing the following projects:

-• Transition to green electricity for energy contracts
+• Investigating the migration to green electricity for energy contracts

 OVERVIEW OF PROJECTS